archf/shlib/README.md

   - `DEBUG`
   - `FORCE`
   - ...
-- Function names are prefixed by a single underscore '`_`' unless they meant for public consumtions and/or are relevants public entrypoints. (e.g.: `function _my_private_func () {true;}`)
+- Function names are prefixed by a single underscore '`_`' unless they are meant for public consumtions and/or are relevants public entrypoints. (e.g.: `function _my_private_func () {true;}`)
 - Variables names are prefixed by a double underscore '`__`'  unless the scope is function local. ( e.g.: `__my_script_var='foo'`).